emaantanweer/dev_project/README.md

-# dev_project
+# FitLife
-This is my first project on github
+# About my first project on GitHub
+# It is blog posting site about fitness